 Last but not least: The young ones, those of you in the age between 8 and 18, can influence your parents.
 As the matter of fact, they might be the only people who can actually have the powers to reach them and influence them to a point where they begin to change their consumption habits and behaviour, choosing renewable energy instead of fossil fuel in everything they do.

-Carbon-caused weather catastrophes?
+Wicked weather and catastrophes?
 No thanks!
-Renewables?
+Clean energy and zero carbon?
 Yes please!

-Australia actually already has its own YES! to renewables campaign running.
+Australia has campaigns like the Australian Youth Climate Coalition and the YES! to renewables campaign running.
 How is it in your country?